Currency of Empathy: Q&A with Jackie

 But understanding empathy at an intellectual level was just a small part of it.
 Research shows that hands-on parenting grows empathy in the brain, and I’m no exception.
 This book was really born with our kids.

-2. What do you mean when you say “empathy deficit disorder?”
+2. What do you mean when you say “currency of empathy”?

-It’s a kind of dis-ease we feel as a society, and often even in our own bodies.
+I’m talking about our uniquely human superpower and lifeblood of empathy.
+We’re built for it.
+By focusing on so much on GDP and short-term curren$y growth (as companies and a society), we’ve underinvested in our most valuable natural and relational currency – empathy.
+Doing so has created an palpable empathy deficit which contributes to the dis-ease we feel as a society, and often even in our own bodies.
 When our natural empathy is depleted.
 People don’t feel connected and understood.
 It hurts us all.
 Physically.
 Emotionally.
 Spiritually.
 We see signs of this dis-ease everywhere, from the political divisions – and I don’t care whether you sit to the right or left, or in the middle – the tone of conversation in the media, or the fact that work organizations are painful places for a lot of people.
 Even many of our physical and mental health crises are linked to our empathy deficit disorder, in my view.
+Focusing on growing a currency of empathy can turn it around.
+It’s time.

-3. What are the impacts on society of EDD? (see book intro for more)
+3. What have been the impacts on society of devaluing empathy? (see book intro for more)

 There are a lot of things we lament and consider disconnected but they’re not.
 They ferment in our empathy deficit.
 Things like: